fablabmade/madeinafablab-workshop-manual/03_product_workflow.md

 A shortcut taken to save some headaches for the production might negatively impact the product and in the end sales.

 Requirements must be checked against real users to be fully validated.
 Several approaches exist including user groups, interviews, study groups, A/B testing, etc.

 The way we'll try to test requirements is quite revolutionary and only allowed by the recent technologies introduced with the digital fabrication.

 What we'll do is to test minimal working products, or MVPs with potential customers, asking what they think about them and what should be improved to build an optimal product.

 We can also try selling these products in a local market for a more real-world scenario, but this needs to be done only when the product is mature enough (and safe) to be really useful to the buyer.

+**Exercise: try to define requirements for a simple object, for example the computer's mouse or touchpad**

 ## Design